mohitpai/journey-optimizer.en/help/using/messages/send-time-optimization.md

 >title="Activate Send-Time Optimization"
 >abstract="Push messages defaults to the opens option, as clicks are not applicable for push messaging.
 You can also choose to bracket the send times used by the system by entering a value for the Send within the next option."

-Enable Send-Time Optimization on an email or push message by selecting the **Send-Time Optimization** switch from the Message activity parameters.
+Enable Send-Time Optimization on an email or push message by selecting the **Send-Time Optimization** switch from the activity parameters.

 ![](../building-journeys/assets/jo-message5.png)